 Almost anything outdoors, throwing the frisbee with my dog Roxy, and going on adventures with my wife!

 Region: Mississippi Delta & Rankin County

 Hi!
-I'm Anne Wilson from Atlanta, GA.
+I'm Anne-Browning from Atlanta, GA.
 I'm a third-generation Bulldog, and I bleed Maroon and White.
 I love the family atmosphere of campus and how our heritage and traditions are honored.
 It's so fun to watch our campus grow and develop while still preserving landmarks like Eckie's Pond where my grandfather, my parents, and I all enjoyed spending time at during our studies at MSU.
 Let me know if you have any questions about starting your own heritage here at MSU!

 Study Abroad - It is a great way to gain a new perspective, experience another culture, learn about things that interest you, and make life-long friends.

 Eckies Pond -You can sit and study for hours or just grab a great book and relax.

 I majored in Interior Design in the College of Architecture, Art, and Design.

 I love to walk on campus in the evening.
 There are great trails that connect campus with downtown Starkville.